octoana/monorepo-code-scanning-action/README.md

 In contrast to the `changes` Action, the `whole-repo` Action allows scanning the entire monorepo in a scheduled scan.

-This is useful for taking advantage of new CodeQL or 3rd party SAST improvements on existing code.
+This is useful for taking advantage of new CodeQL queries or 3rd party SAST improvements, on existing code.

 Doing this parallel scan can make scanning the whole monorepo feasible on much smaller runners, and cut the wall-clock time for a scan to acceptable levels.

 It is also a way to ensure all code has been scanned recently, which may be required for compliance purposes.

 The Action takes much the same inputs as the `changes` Action, but does not accept an `extra-globs` input, as it is not looking for changes in the repository.
+There is also no need to use the `republish-sarif` Action with it.

 Each project, as defined in the projects input, is scanned in parallel, and the results are uploaded independently.